CPMpy/cpmpy/docs/adding_solver.md

 ## Tunable hyperparameters
 CPMpy offers a tool for searching the best hyperparameter configuration for a given model on a solver (see [corresponding documentation](solver_parameters.md)).
-Solver wanting to support this tool should add the following attributes to their solver interface: `tunable_params` and `default_params` (see [ortools](https://github.com/CPMpy/cpmpy/blob/11ae35b22357ad9b8d6f47317df2c236c3ef5997/cpmpy/solvers/ortools.py#L473) for an example).
+Solvers wanting to support this tool should add the following attributes to their interface: `tunable_params` and `default_params` (see [OR-Tools](https://github.com/CPMpy/cpmpy/blob/11ae35b22357ad9b8d6f47317df2c236c3ef5997/cpmpy/solvers/ortools.py#L473) for an example).